wharfkit/website/src/lib/docs/AccountKit/ResourcesMethod.md

 ## Options

 - `sampleAccount`:  The name of a sample account.
-It is used to specify the account to use when sampling usage.
+It is used to specify the account to use when sampling overall network usage.

 ## Return Value